MikePeri/Client-Server-UDP/README.md

 # Client-Server-UDP
-Simple client-server UDP implementation.
+Simple client-server UDP implementation.<br />
-For running the progrma:
+For running the progrma:<br />
--Open two terminals.
+-Open two terminals.<br />
--Run "make" in one of them.
+-Run "make" in one of them.<br />
--Run ./server.out <port> in the first terminal.
+-Run ./server.out <port> in the first terminal.<br />
--Run ./client.out <port> in the second terminal.
+-Run ./client.out <port> in the second terminal.<br />
-Then you should see at server terminal "[+]Data receive: Hello server from client."
+Then you should see at server terminal "[+]Data receive: Hello server from client."<br />

 ## Theory:
-In UDP, the client does not form a connection with the server like in TCP and instead just sends a datagram.
+In UDP, the client does not form a connection with the server like in TCP and instead just sends a datagram. <br />
-Similarly, the server need not accept a connection and just waits for datagrams to arrive.
+Similarly, the server need not accept a connection and just waits for datagrams to arrive. <br />
-Datagrams upon arrival contain the address of sender which the server uses to send data to the correct client.
+Datagrams upon arrival contain the address of sender which the server uses to send data to the correct client.<br />
-UDP Client/Server function calls.
+UDP Client/Server function calls.<br />

 ## The entire process can be broken down into following steps :
 ### UDP Server :